1810-oct08-java-usf/plop-zuul/README.md

-# plop-zuul
+# zuul-service
-Zuul (gateway service) for the MSE supporting PLOP
+Zuul (gateway service) for the MSE supporting P3